willemmanuel/MultiSig/README.md

 **NOTE:** This is a proof of concept.
 Use at your own risk, and only deposit any funds you can risk losing.

 ### Motivation
 Multisignature wallets are a huge feature of Bitcoin.
 The use cases are endless--from multiperson escrow to shared accounts.
-There is currently no good option for mobile multisignature wallets.
+There is currently no good option for iOS mobile multisignature wallets, so we aimed to create the first.

 ### Libraries
 For dependency management, [Cocoa pods](https://cocoapods.org/) were used.
 All dependencies can be installed by running `pod install` from the root directory.
 The project can then be opened with `open MultiSig.xcworkspace`.